chantharamanee-prat/mcp-selenium/README.md

 - Analyze the DOM structure to find appropriate CSS selectors or XPath queries
 - Debug element location issues by examining the actual HTML
-- Wait for dynamic content to load in SPAs before extracting HTML
 - Get clean HTML without JavaScript code for better readability
+- For dynamic content in SPAs, use `sleep` tool first, then call this tool

 ### close_session